Bartender is making cocktail at bar counter, How to Become a Bartender

 How can I become a bartender at home?

 You can quickly become a bartender at home by taking training from the comfort of the couch.
-Simply enroll in a state bartender training or take our Behind The Bar Excellence course.
+Enroll in a state bartender training or take our Behind The Bar Excellence course.
 You can also learn recipes at home with minimal ingredients.
-Check out our Breaking Down series on our blog for recipes and the Behind the Bar Rail series for information on supplies you may need.
+Check out our Breaking Down series on our blog for recipes and the Behind the Bar Rail series for information on supplies.

 How do you become a bartender?